3x071c/lsg-remix/README.md

 ## Get Started 💨

+> ### Windows Incompatibility
+>
+> Currently, the development script doesn't run on Windows because it has no POSIX-compliant shell environment.
+If you're stuck on it, try WSL, Cygwin, etc.

 Make sure you have the latest version of [Node.js](https://nodejs.org/) and NPM (the Node package manager, which should ship with it) installed:

 -   (Linux) `$ pacman -S nodejs`